yochaigal/cairn/wip/2e/creating-backgrounds.md

 Characters in Cairn are largely defined by their inventory, so starting gear is should be the first place to start painting a background's unique canvas.
 Each background has:
 - Six default items (not including gold pieces).
 These should occupy no more than seven slots in total, so as to not overburden a character's starting inventory.
 - Gold, food, and some kind of light source.
 These should still be unique, however.
 A background might start with unusual Rations, a candle helmet, and so on.
 - Up to four _unique_ items that reinforce the overarching theme of the background.
-At least one of these should be a weapon of some kind.
+At least one of these items should be a weapon of some kind.

 ### Tables